 - Stir in the fresh basil, remove from heat, and spoon into Mason jars, or your preferred storage containers, using a ladle.
 Allow to partially cool, cover tightly, and store in the refrigerator.

-This Recipe Has Been A Total Hit
+This Recipe Has Been a Total Hit

 When we take this soup to work, everyone loves the aroma and has to know what's in it, if they can try it, and whether they can have the recipe.
-One of the best things about this recipe is how amazing it makes your kitchen smell during the preparation and for hours afterwards!
-Not only do I meal-prep almost every week with this, I take it to sick or post-surgery friends and family, too, and it goes down quite well and is easy on the stomach.
+One of the best things about this recipe is how amazing it makes your kitchen smell during the preparation and for hours afterward!
+Not only do I meal-prep almost every week with this, but I also take it to sick or post-surgery friends and family, too, and it goes down quite well and is easy on the stomach.

 © 2018 Debra Roberts